Mini Tortellini Kabobs

 I’ve made these a couple of times now and they are always a HIT.
 Not everyone likes green olives, but with that at the top, picky eaters can eat the rest and not touch the olive.
 But for me, the combination of all the flavors is absolutely perfect!

-I make half with green olives and half black olives
+I made half with green olives and half black olives.
+We loved them.

 Stumbled across this.
 Nice!
 Fun little finger food for parties, etc.